Best Cenotes of the Yucatan Peninsula

 - Nearby Towns: Valladolid & Tizimin (see map above)

 - Location: One the same grounds as the ruins of Ek Balaam, just north of Valladolid, & southeast of Tizimin.
 Where to Stay: Check hotels in Valladolid, a 30-minute drive from X’Canche.

 3. Cenote Chaak Tun

 Cenote Chaak Tun is a little creepier & more mysterious than other cenotes we visited.
-It definitely has ambiance, which I loved ~ & which is why I think it’s one of the best cenotes, in spite of the higher price tag.
-If you explore a little past the main areas, you’ll find some of the coolest cave formations, lit by eerie purple, green, and red lighting.
-It’s creepy cool fun…
+It definitely has ambiance, which I loved ~ & which is why I recommend it, even with its higher price tag.
+Exploring a little past the main areas, you’ll find some awesome cave formations, lit by eerie purple, green, & red lighting.
+It’s creepy good fun…

 Cenote Chaak Tun Information

 - Opening Hours: 9AM-3PM Daily (Google says they’re open until 5 ~ typically, not the case)